 I listen to the client’s needs – what frustrates them about their storage spaces, how they use the space, what’s important to them, and if they have any physical limitations.
 At this point, I’m starting to formulate some ideas in my head.
 I use the Solutions magazine as well as my “Brag Book” of past designers to show them my ideas and explain the “why” of my suggestions.
 Then I use our 3D design software to sketch up a rendering so the client can see exactly what I have in mind.
 I call this the “HGTV moment” because they can watch the design come to life on my laptop.

 5. Tell us about one or two of your favorite design challenges.
 Any quirky spaces or hard-to-access spaces that were especially fun to fix?

-I really enjoyed designing this Butler’s pantry (right).
+I really enjoyed designing a Butler’s pantry for a client.
 Although it’s a fairly large space, the client wasn’t using it effectively because of a blind corner, deep shelves under the counter, and a small cart on the far wall.

 I suggested we move the cart to another area of the home and install a tower of Glide-Out shelves for food storage.
 The top featured two sloped Glide-Outs for cookbook storage.
 We installed our blind corner Solution to provide access to items in the back corner as well as Glide-Outs under the counter which offers custom storage to eliminate dead space.